San Miguel de Velasco

-San Miguel de Velasco (/es/, /es/, Migueleño Chiquitano: /[samĩˈj̃ɛːɾɛ̥]/) or simply San Miguel is a town in the Santa Cruz Department, Bolivia.
+San Miguel de Velasco (/es/, /es-419/), or simply San Miguel (Samiñere, /cax/), is a town in the Santa Cruz Department, Bolivia.
 It is the capital of San Miguel Municipality, the second municipal section of José Miguel de Velasco Province.
 It is known as part of the Jesuit Missions of the Chiquitos, which was declared a World Heritage Site in 1990, as a former Jesuit Reduction.
 The wood and adobe church has an elaborate interior.

 At the time of census 2001 it had a population of 4,484.

 It is served by San Miguel South Airport.

 History

 In 1721, the mission of San Miguel was founded by the Jesuit missionary Felipe Suárez after San Rafael had grown too large.